 In most cases, alcohol-induced diarrhea doesn’t require medical treatment and resolves on its own in a few days.
 That said, there are a few treatment methods that can be helpful for some people.

 Anti-diarrhea medication can be a useful treatment for those experiencing alcohol-related diarrhea.
 You can get different forms of this medication over the counter.
-However, these medications shouldn’t be relied on in the long-term.
+However, this isn’t a long-term solution.
 It’s best to consult with your physician so that you can get a proper diagnosis and treatment, which may or may not include medication.

 Hydration & Nutrition